Back

 App for the second wave of coronavirus

-In May 2020 Caroline and Dominic from Singapore requested us to create UI and UX design for an app with breathing exercises.
-They had the expertise and a client base: Dominic was a fan of breathing practices, while Caroline was giving yoga and breath classes, and with the beginning of the pandemic she moved her classes online.
-We were a great match because of the past experience building a similar app for sleep.
+In May 2020, Caroline and Dominic from Singapore requested us to create a UI and UX design for an app with breathing exercises.
+They had the expertise and a client base since Dominic was a fan of breathing practices, while Caroline was giving yoga and breath classes, and with the beginning of the pandemic she moved her classes online.
+We were a great match because of our past experience building a similar app for sleep.

 Every new mental health app has two giant competitors: Headspace and Calm.
-But these apps are focused on meditation and sleep monitoring.
-However, the breathing exercises are a part of meditation and are pretty important: breathing affects mood, health, and overall condition.
-Proper breathing can help to calm down at a critical moment, that’s why it’s better to create a mobile app for such courses to be always at hand.
+However, these apps are focused on meditation and sleep monitoring.
+Breathing exercises are a part of meditation and are quite important: breathing affects mood, health, and overall condition.
+Proper breathing can calm you down at a critical moment, that’s why, it’s better to create a mobile app for such courses to be always at hand.

 The project budget was $30,000 funded from the client’s personal savings.